PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 #### Issues marked with "Status: help wanted"

-If you don't know where to start, having a browse through issues marked with the ["Status: help wanted"](https://github.com/PHPCSStandards/PHP_CodeSniffer/labels/Status%3A%20help%20wanted) and/or the ["Status: good first issue"](https://github.com/PHPCSStandards/PHP_CodeSniffer/labels/Status%3A%20good%20first%20issue) labels.
+If you don't know where to start, have a browse through issues marked with the ["Status: help wanted"](https://github.com/PHPCSStandards/PHP_CodeSniffer/labels/Status%3A%20help%20wanted) and/or the ["Status: good first issue"](https://github.com/PHPCSStandards/PHP_CodeSniffer/labels/Status%3A%20good%20first%20issue) labels.